How to verify information online - The ultimate guide

 Generally, data for secondary research can be accessed online, by searching through archives, libraries, educational institutions, and organizational reports.

-However, extra care must be taken to make sure the data is valid as this can hurt the research process and outcome.
+However, extra care must be taken to ensure the data is valid, which can hurt the research process and outcome.

 💡